Phonics Shed at Danesfield Primary School

 Why use actions in phonics sessions? •Promotes active engagement and participation – research suggests that the longer a child is actively participating in a lesson, the higher their academic success. •Targets kinaesthetic types of learners – movement •Helps to distinguish between similar sounds •Visual prompt – if a child is unsure of the GPC they …

-Using Actions to Support Your Phonics Teaching Read More »
+Using Songs to Supercharge Your Phonics Teaching Read More »

 Why flashcards?
 The scientifically proven best way to learn is practicing recall by spaced repetition.
 You repeat the process of recall in certain time intervals (every day, every weekend etc.), and that’s how information gets stored in your long-term memory.
 Spaced repetition indicates that it’s better to learn every day for one hour, than one …